lezcano/geotorch/README.rst

 .. _positive_semidefinite_fixed_rank: https://geotorch.readthedocs.io/en/latest/constraints.html#geotorch.positive_semidefinite_fixed_rank

 Each of these constraints have some extra parameters which can be used to tailor the behavior of each constraint to the problem in hand.
-For more on this, see the constructions section in the documentation.
+For more on this, see the documentation.

-These constraint functions are a convenient umbrella for the families of spaces listed below.
+These constraints are a fronted for the families of spaces listed below.

 Supported Spaces
 ----------------